 Looking away from the crowd and over at her lieutenant, Nowak frowned.
 “Where did you pick up that little gem?”

 “The TV.
 Chris Dixon, who usually reports on World News, is in there somewhere, interviewing people and giving a running commentary of what’s going on here for CNN.
-She liken what is happening her to an uprising in England that pitted the people against their king.”
+She likened what is happening here to an uprising in England that pitted the people against their king.”

 “I’ll bet her mother’s not pleased she’s working for the competition.”